-Our investing activities consist primarily of capital expenditures to install our solutions in customer coverage areas, purchases of property and equipment, and investment in intangible assets.
+Our investing activities consist of business acquisition expenditures, capital expenditures to install our solutions in customer coverage areas, purchases of property and equipment, and investments in intangible assets.

-Investing activities used \$1.2 million and \$1.1 million in the three months ended March 31, 2021 and 2020, respectively, primarily for property and equipment installed for our solutions in customer coverage areas.
+Investing activities used \$6.5 million and \$1.2 million in the three months ended March 31, 2022 and 2021, respectively.
+During the three months ended March 31, 2022, this was primarily driven by the acquisition of Forensic Logic for \$5.0 million as well as investments in property and equipment installed for new deployments and our solutions in customer coverage areas.